You may have a disaster recovery plan in place, but are you prepared for a true catastrophe?

 3. Be ready for extended power outages

-THEN: When Hurricane Katrina devastated the Louisiana coast, a lack of batteries and power had Hard Rock Hotel & Casino employees relying solely on text messaging to communicate.
+THEN: When Hurricane Katrina devastated the Louisiana coast in August 2005, a lack of batteries and power had Hard Rock Hotel & Casino employees relying solely on text messaging to communicate.

 NOW: As part of its revamped disaster recovery plan, IT employees carry car chargers for their cell phones.
 There's a new personnel plan for disasters, too.
 Read more about Hard Rock's disaster communications plans.